 4.6 A further examination, eg radiographs may be required.
 These will be carried out at the owner’s expense if he or she wishes to continue.

 4.7 Withdrawal must be made in writing to the Secretary.

-At the time of the examination, a hair sample will be taken by the veterinary surgeon for DNA testing and forwarded to the Animal Health Trust.
+At the time of the examination, a hair sample will be taken by the veterinary surgeon for DNA testing and forwarded to the Weatherbys.
 A parentage test against the sire will be undertaken where possible.
 Any charge involved for the collection of the sample must be met by the owner.
-The Animal Health Trust’s fee for identifying the DNA profile of the pony will be borne by the Highland Pony Society.
-No stallion licences will be issued until the result of parentage testing is known.
+The Weatherby’s fee for identifying the DNA profile of the pony and sire matching where possible, will be borne by the Highland Pony Society.
 Breeders should be aware that this can take up to three weeks from the provision of the hair sample and should ensure that they apply in adequate time before the service season.

 Notes for Guidance to Examining Veterinary Surgeons